peraltafederico/slack-bot/README.md

 # slack-bot

-Forget about say "hello" at 9 am in slack channel
+Send and automatic message to slack channel by impersonating